-- (1) Estimated solely for the purpose of determining the amount of the registration fee in accordance with Rule 457(o) under the Securities Act of 1933. - (2) Including ordinary shares that may be purchased by the underwriters to cover over-allotments, if any.
+(1)Estimated solely for the purpose of determining the amount of the registration fee in accordance with Rule 457(a) under the Securities Act of 1933.

+- (2)Including ordinary shares that may be purchased by the underwriters to cover over-allotments, if any. - (3)\$5,144.96 previously paid.